 - Still prefer to send?
 If you are not convinced by electronic Christmas cards (you have to admit that ‘elfing yourself‘ is pretty awesome) how about making your own Christmas cards from old magazines, wrapping paper, newspapers or…last year’s Christmas cards?

 - Okay, you are dead set on sending Christmas cards.
 Check out your local charities to see if they sell Christmas cards.
 By purchasing cards from them you support social causes and give back to the community.
-In Austria there is for example Unicef at, which offers a wide selection of Weihnachtskarten.
+In Austria there is for example Unicef at, which offers a wide selection of Weihnachtskarten, as well as SOS-Kinderdorf.

-- If you make too much food, freeze it, donate it to a local food bank, or organize a potluck dinner with your neighbors.
+- If you make too much food, freeze it or organize a potluck dinner with your neighbors.
+You can also ask your guests to bring food containers to take lefotver food home.

-Even though plastic trees can be reused each year, their production, storage and transport uses up non-renewable resources.
-It also isn’t rare for plastic Christmas trees to be discarded due to repeated dismantling making them look unattractive, which results in more plastic polluting landfill because, how do I put it, they never degrade.
+Even though plastic trees can be reused each year, their production, storage and transport use up non-renewable resources.
+Also, an artificial Christmas tree would need to be used for around 10 years for its environmental impact to be lower than real trees, says the Carbon Trust.
+Let’s be honest: it isn’t rare for plastic Christmas trees to be discarded due to repeated dismantling making them look unattractive, which results in more plastic polluting landfill because, how do I put it, plastic never degrades.

 - Skip on the excessive outdoor light installations this year.
 You will pay less (whether in electricity bill or batteries purchases) and use less of the non-renewable energy.